metalstormbass/Infinity-Next-Openshift/README.md

 ## Architecture

 By default, Openshift uses HAProxy as the ingress controller.
 In this Openshift specific Helm Chart, a parallel Nginx based ingress controller is deployed.
 This is done to ensure traffic is being inspected by the AppSec nano agent.
-This Helm Chart blocks the default HAProxy in order to prevent bypassing the protection.
+This Helm Chart blocks prevents traffic from the default HAProxy to the targetted application in order to prevent bypassing the protection.

 ![](images/infinity_next.png)